EN

 2. Debezium

-In JDBC source connector it will periodically executing a SQL query and output record for each row in the result set.
+In JDBC source connector it will periodically be executing a SQL query and output record for each row in the result set.
 One limitation of this connector is that it cannot detect deleted records.
-Which means when a table row get delete it will not publish message to respective Kafka topic.
+This means when a table row gets deleted it will not publish message to respective Kafka topic.

 Debezium is a set of source connectors for Apache Kafka Connect.
 Each connector ingests changes from a different database by using that database’s features for change data capture (CDC).
 This connector can detect all the table transactions like insert, update and delete.